MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/desktop-latest-update-archive.md

 ## <a name="november-2016-update-2414581301"></a>Atualização de novembro de 2016 (2.41.4581.301)

-Foram introduzidas as seguintes novas atualizações no Power BI Desktop em novembro:
+As atualizações seguintes eram novas no Power BI Desktop em novembro:

 ### <a name="report-view"></a>Vista de Relatório: